GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 #### 2.3.
 Nearby IS are grouped:

-The same proviral insertion site is sometimes be identified by multiple reads each displaying slightly different virus-host junctions, (i.e., due to sequencing or mapping errors).
+The same proviral insertion site can be identified by multiple reads each displaying slightly different virus-host junctions in some rare cases (i.e., due to sequencing or mapping errors).
 To account for such errors, we group IS located within ``mapgap`` up/downstream window (i.e., 75 bp).

 The position supported by the highest number of reads is returned as the IS.
 All the reads are summed to compute the IS abundance.